ISSA Issues Summary of State-by-State COVID-19 Liability ProtectionsApril 15, 2021

 COVID-19-related lawsuits and their corresponding legal costs could deter entities from reopening and ultimately could cripple cleaning businesses both large and small.
 Absent timely, targeted, and temporary liability protections, many frontline workers and facilities, as well as manufacturers of crucial personal protective equipment (PPE), could be punished for their efforts in the form of costly lawsuits.

-As seen in the image above, a number of states have already acted to limit COVID-19-related liability, through the introduction and passage of legislation and executive orders.
+As seen in the image above, numerous states have acted to limit COVID-19-related liability, through the introduction and passage of legislation and executive orders.
 State lawmakers have introduced dozens of so-called “shield bills” that limit COVID-19-related liability for businesses, schools, and caregivers, as the pandemic has sown divisiveness and rancor, creating a fertile ground for lawsuits.

-In July of this year, U.S. Senate Republicans introduced the Health, Economic Assistance, Liability Protection, and Schools Act, which, if enacted, would provide protections for all businesses that made reasonable efforts to comply with government guidance.
-However, the legislation would not protect “bad actors” that failed to take reasonable efforts to comply and acted with gross negligence or committed intentional misconduct.
-Senate Majority Leader Mitch McConnell (KY-R) has stated publicly that if the Senate passes another stimulus package, the legislation will include liability relief.
+In July of last year, U.S. Senate Republicans introduced and ISSA supported the Safeguarding America’s Frontline Employees To Offer Work Opportunities Required to Kickstart the Economy Act, known more commonly as the SAFE TO WORK Act (S.4317), which would have provided protections for all businesses that made reasonable efforts to comply with government guidance.
+However, the legislation would not have protected “bad actors” that failed to take reasonable efforts to comply and acted with gross negligence or committed intentional misconduct.
+ISSA continues to advocate for similar legislation in the current Congress.

 “We’ve seen a significant amount of legislative movement on limited COVID-19 liability protections at the state level in 2021,” said ISSA Director of Government Affairs John Nothdurft.
 “ISSA will continue to monitor this interest and advocate for reasonable liability protections on behalf of the cleaning industry.”